dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 - Partitioning, Bucket Strategy, OpenPipeline routing
 - Segmentation using Segments

-By learning the Platform concepts, you will be able to:
+By learning the Platform concepts, you will be able to use the Dynatrace Platform from scratch!
-- Upgrade from classic to 3rd-Gen – Existing customer
-- Use the Dynatrace Platform - New customer
-Be aware that the steps differ a bit...
-We will see that soon…

 For our example today, you're responsible for executing the Proof-of-Concept for a new application onboarded into Dynatrace called "Easytrade".